Tetraketopiperazine

 Tetraketopiperazine is a chemical compound with a molecule containing a six member heterocyclic ring with two nitrogen atoms.
 Each carbon is doubly bonded to oxygen.

 Production

 Reacting sodium oxamate (the sodium salt of oxamic acid) with hydrochloric acid yields some tetraketopiperazine.
-A higher yield results from reacting ethyl oxalate with sodium ethoxide.
+A higher yield results from reacting ethyl oxamate with sodium ethoxide.
 Yet another way to make tetraketopiperazine is a condensation of oxamide with ethyl oxalate with sodium ethoxide present.

 Excessive nitration of 2,6-diaminopyrazine ends up with tetraketopiperazine.

 Reactions

 The nitrogen atoms in tetraketopiperazine are slightly acidic losing their hydrogen atoms as ions.
 Salts of tetraketopiperazine exist.
 Tetraketopiperazine reacts with sodium bicarbonate to yield a monosodium salt.
 A disodium salt results from reaction with sodium hydroxide or sodium alkoxide.
 These are likely to be tautomeric with a hydrogen moving to an oxygen atom.
 Potassium salts also exist.
 A monosilver salt can be made from a silver compound and a dissolved tetraketopiperazine potassium salt.
 Ammonia and mercury salts of tetraketopiperazine also exist.

 Tetraketopiperazine also can form a monohydrazone.

 Reduction of tetraketopiperazine yields trikeopiperazine and then 2,5-diketopiperazine.
 Glyoxalic acid and oxamide are side products.